GP Service Terms and Conditions

 It is your responsibility to ensure that any information you provide is honest, accurate and lawful.
 If you choose to withhold relevant information from the clinician it could affect the care they can give, and they may not be able to provide additional services to you, such as prescriptions, referral letters, medical certificates, or fit notes.

 HealthHero and the consulting clinician cannot be held responsible should the information you provide be inaccurate or incomplete.
-We reserve the right to deny service where we believe there to be fraudulent misrepresentation.

 For example, if you are seeking a prescription for the combined oral contraceptive pill, the clinician will require information such as your weight and blood pressure to be able to safely prescribe.